 The webinar started off with a poll asking participants, who were drawn from a range of banks, broker dealers, and buyside firms, what reporting solutions they were using for CAT.
 36% stated that they had chosen to use a new, in house solution, whilst a similar number had opted for a third party hosted solution.
 Joshua Beaton of Morgan Stanley stated that this was unsurprising – whilst his firm had initially considered leveraging an existing OATS solution, they quickly realized that the legacy nature of OATS meant that something newer and customized would be required.

-Following this, participants moved on to discussing what has been done by the industry to date in preparation for CAT and how progress is looking.
+Following this, participants moved on to discussing what has been done by the industry to date in preparation for the Consolidated Audit Trail phases and how progress is looking.
 Shelly Bohlin of FINRA CAT was able to illustrate the progress which has been made so far by sharing some statistics on initial error rates, which were initially in excess of 40% on both the sender and receiver sides.
 She then explained that as of Wednesday October 21st, they were less than 3% on both sides, pre-correction.

 However, whilst panelists felt that this demonstrated progress, it was pointed out that what makes CAT so challenging is not only the error rates, but also the sheer volumes involved.
 As such, Beaton explained, a large firm which could easily expect to submit 100 million records per day, would still be looking at a million daily exceptions even with an error rate of 1%.
 Consequently, firms need an extremely low error rate just to be able to keep up.
 Beaton explained that this makes getting things right the first time vital, and significant upfront investment worthwhile when you consider the amount of time that would otherwise be spent on manual fixes.
 Jeff Wells of Cboe Global Markets also emphasized the importance of counterparty communications and solving the one or two common errors which, when fixed, have a significant impact on your numbers.